Legal

 Privacy Policy

-Quickler Ltd operates quickler.co.
-The company is registered in Scotland, and the company number will be added here once it is available.
-This page explains what personal data the site handles, why it is used, and who it is shared with.
+quickler Ltd operates quickler.co and the quickler workflow product.
+The company is registered in Scotland under company number SC882439 and with the UK Information Commissioner's Office under registration number C1910464.
+This page explains what personal data is handled, why it is used, and who it is shared with.

 The site also uses Google Analytics, which may collect information such as pages viewed, approximate location, device/browser information, referral source, and general usage patterns.

-If Quickler Reports or related chat-based reporting features are later enabled, Quickler may also handle phone numbers, uploaded report examples, project identifiers, photos, voice notes, transcripts, generated report drafts, and routing information needed to deliver finished reports to the correct destination.
+For customers using the quickler workflow product, quickler also handles phone numbers, uploaded report examples, project identifiers, photos, voice notes, transcripts, generated report drafts, and routing information needed to deliver finished outputs to the correct destination.
+For paying customers, billing details (name, email, bank-mandate identifiers) are also processed via the payment provider.

 Cookies